oes human interaction ensure that learners study better? Yes! That’s why collaborative learning is so popular.

 The second approach is entirely different from the first one.
 In this case, you first identify collaborative needs and then find an adequate answer.

-For instance, if you want to create a community for the solution discussion, you will need Slack or Zoom as a place for discussion.
+For instance, if you want to create a community to discuss assignments, you will need Slack or Zoom as a place for discussion.
 However, for a UX/UI design course, you will likely need tools like Figma or Miro for peer editing.

-At the same time, let’s consider a more complicated scenario where you can use various collaborative websites for students.
+What about a more complicated scenario?
+The one, where you can resort to various collaborative websites for students.

-Imagine you organize a unique bootcamp course with multiple guests that involve listening, discussion, solving cases, and making tasks.
-In this regard, you can use Hopin for conferencing, Padlet for content curation, and Notion or Quizizz for making assignments or homework.
+Let’s say you organize a unique bootcamp course.
+Your students will need to do lots of listening, discussion, solving cases, and making projects.
+In this regard, you can find a suite for different needs: Hopin for conferencing, Padlet for content curation, and Notion for developing projects.

 In case you are to pick the first approach, the particular list of learning platforms and LMSs for collaborative learning is for you: